wp-plugins/participants-database/readme.txt

 The plugin exports it's CSV files in "UTF-8" format.
 Make sure the program you're using to read the file knows this...it should detect it automatically, but can fail under some circumstances.
 Often this can be set on the import screen of the spreadsheet program when you open the CSV.

+= Is the private link to an individual record secure? =

+It is what I would call "reasonably secure" in other words, the private code in the link is not easily guessed.
+It can be sent in an email, which is not secure, but emails getting compromised is not that much a risk for most of us.
+The level of security is reasonable for the kind of information it is designed to store.

+Therefore, this plugin is *absolutely not* for the storage of any kind of information requiring good security such as credit card numbers, passwords, social security numbers, etc. And I certainly couldn't be held liable if someone were to irresponsibly use the plugin for such a purpose.

 == Screenshots ==

 1. Managing Database fields: this is where you set up your database fields and all attributes for each field